enkore-org/common/README.md

 # @enkore/common

-This package contains all code that is used in both enkore and @enkore/core.
+This package contains code that is shared among enkore packages.